andrerom/HiMVC/README.md

 As the Hierarchical part is not yet done, HiMVC atm has an alternative meaning of "Highly injected MVC".
 But some missing pices to get this part in:

 * PHP view handler
-* Add Response (/ Result) objects, and api on Request object to get it (so parser can inject)
-* Define ways to execute view hierarchically in both view handlers, also figgure out how this should affect current Request object.
-Possibly createSubRequest( $uri ) which clones current request object, while at taht: should sub request be allowed to be anything but retrieval actions?
-* Define a way to do page layouts, basic idea is that standard view is changed to "pagelayout" which hierarchically calls full/edit/index/.. view, this is reverse of eZ Publish, but might be more understandable for new users of the system.
-* Define where Authorization should be done (currently planned to be part of repository in ezp-next)
+* Add Response objects
-* Define where Authentication should be done (pre controller action filter?)
+* Define where Authentication should be done (pre controller action filter?) and how to pass on user id from session / do basic auth
 * Define how cache hints should be part of the system, including vary by logic
 * ------- " -------  View Cache should be done ( pre + post cotroller action filter?)
 * Add interfaces and unit tests for code that is considered mature (ready)